Back to Rare Guns.

 Films — Live-Action

 - In Demolition Man, Wesley Snipes' character finds it in a museum (narrator voice says it is one of the last guns ever produced) and uses it.
-It's meant to be a stand-in for a future weapon, as it's referred to by a different name and shoots magnetically accelerated bursts of plasma instead of bullets.
+It's meant to be a stand-in for a future weapon, as it's referred to by a different name and shoots magnetically-accelerated bursts of plasma instead of bullets.
+Why a museum piece would be loaded is not explained.

 - In the Matthew Reilly novel Temple, a secret army of latter-day SS troopers somehow manages to get a hold of enough G11s to arm dozens of soldiers.
 It's noted that this version of the gun actually has a microprocessor to fire.
 This becomes a plot point.